End of the world prophecies

 2011-MAY-21 & world end

-About Harold Camping, the rapture, and the end of the world:
+1 About Harold Camping: his predictions of the rapture, and the end of the world:

-Harold Camping is the president of Family Stations Inc -- a.k.a.
+Harold Camping (1921-2013) was the president of Family Stations Inc -- a.k.a.
 Family Radio.
-He specializes in predicting momentous events in the future, including:
+He had specialized in predicting momentous events in his future, including:

 His web site, Family Radio announced on 2011-MAY-21 that there were zero days left before the Judgment Day:

-Webmaster's comment: The world would be a much happier place if every time the phrase "The Bible..." was used, it was replaced with "My interpretation of the Bible..."
+Webmaster's comment: The world would be a much happier place if every time the phrase "The Bible says that..." was used, it was replaced with "My interpretation of the Bible is that..."

-Harold Camping predicted the rapture for 1994, and lost considerable credibility when it did not happen.
-However, he rebounded and predicted that it would occur on 2011-MAY-21 at 6 PM local time in each time zone around the world.
-He also predicted the end of the world for five months later on 2011-OCT-21.
+Harold Camping had previously predicted the rapture for 1994, and lost considerable credibility when it did not happen.
+However, he rebounded and made a new prediction for 2011-MAY-21 at 6 PM local time in each time zone around the world.
+He also predicted that the end of the world would occur five months later on 2011-OCT-21.

 As the vast majority of commentators predicted, the rapture did not happen on that day either.
 In fact, the Bible did not guarantee it.
-That failure makes any of his future predictions much less credible.
+That failure weakened his credibility as a student of the Bible.

-He leaves behind many disillusioned followers, perhaps thousands who have cashed in all their life savings and assets to promote his ideas, people who anticipated being part of the rapture and who euthanized their pets to prevent them from starving to death, and at least two believers who committed suicide to avoid the tribulation.
+He left behind many disillusioned followers some of whom had cashed in all their life savings and assets to promote his ideas.
+They anticipated being part of the rapture.
+Some had euthanized their pets to prevent them from starving to death.
+At least two believers committed suicide to avoid the tribulation.
 In addition, a woman tried to kill herself and her children, but was unsuccessful.
-He appears to have a lot of blood on his hands.
+He appears to have had a lot of blood on his hands.

-Although his prediction of the rapture and start of the tribulation did not materialize, one disaster did happen.
+Although his prediction of the rapture and start of the tribulation did not materialize, one personal disaster did happen.
 He suffered a mild stroke on 2011-JUN-14.
+He died two and a half years later, on 2013-DEC-15.

 Topics covered in this section: